|A consultation on candidate pilot HPMAs began on 6 July 2022 and will run until 28 September 2022.|

-The UK government has committed to identify and designate pilot Highly Protected Marine Areas (HPMAs) in English waters by the end of 2022.
-Defra, JNCC, Natural England, Cefas, the Marine Management Organisation and the Association of Inshore Fisheries and Conservation Authorities will work together, with stakeholders, to identify potential pilot sites.
+The UK government has committed to identify and designate pilot Highly Protected Marine Areas (HPMAs) in English waters.
+Defra, JNCC, Natural England, Cefas, the Marine Management Organisation, the Association of Inshore Fisheries and Conservation Authorities, and the Environment Agency will work together, with stakeholders, to identify potential pilot sites.

 Highly Protected Marine Areas (HPMAs) are areas of the sea designated for the protection and recovery of marine ecosystems.
 They prohibit extractive, destructive, and depositional uses, allowing only non-damaging levels of other activities to the extent permitted by international law.